Tory MP says people using term ‘white privilege’ should be reported to Home Office

 Equalities minister Kemi Badenoch has meanwhile railed against “critical race theory”, an amorphous term that has gained currency in right-wing circles to push back against a new wave of anti-racism.

 But some Tories are uncomfortable at their party's shift towards radical right-wing rhetoric.
-Party chair Oliver Dowden was accosted by activists at the conference who criticised his "anti-woke rhetoric” and the government's pursuit of draconian legislation “antithetical” to Tory values.
+Party chair Oliver Dowden was challenged by party activists at the conference who criticised his "anti-woke rhetoric” and the government's pursuit of draconian legislation “antithetical” to Tory values.

 Meanwhile Matt Warman, MP for Boston and Skegness told a fringe event: “[Woke’] now means so many things to so many different people, it’s becoming an increasingly diverse term that is somewhat devoid of value.